Baanaaana/ESP-AXA/README.md

 - [Data sheet MCP 2003](http://ww1.microchip.com/downloads/en/devicedoc/22230a.pdf)
 - [AXA Documentation](http://files.domoticaforum.eu/uploads/Axa/AXA%20Remote%202%20domotica%20English%202012nov_V2.pdf)
 ## Programming
-We use ESPHOME to create the firmware.
+We use ESPHome to create the firmware.
 This is more like a configuration than a program. [espaxa.yaml](https://github.com/baanaaana/espaxa/blob/master/espaxa.yaml) has all the definitions and is also referring to some program code in AXA/espaxa.h.
 You must create this directory and put the [expaxa.h](https://github.com/baanaaana/espaxa/blob/master/AXA/espaxa.h) file in it.
 Also fill in the WiFi credentials (or better: use the secrets file).
-More info on esphome
+More info on ESPHome
 [here](https://esphome.io/) or [here](https://www.galagaking.org/2019/11/05/esphome-workshop/).
 To start, connect the ESPAXA (without connecting the AXA Remote) directly to your USB port to upload the sketch the first time.
 Now OTA is installed, you can upload any new sketch 'Over the Air'.
-ESPHOME will try to find the module itself.
+ESPHome will try to find the module itself.
 If not, you must manage your DHCP server and 'hardcode' an IP address.
 The 'Closing' sequence starts with a short 'Open' command.
 It seems the AXA Remote will 'block' at the end position.
 By sending an 'Open' command before closing, the unit will 'deblock'.
 ## Connecting
 Use a RJ12 connecter to connect the module to the AXA remote.
 Use the connection in the schema.
 Remove the batteries in the AXA Remote!